 2 Nov 2022

 Research from Legal & General1 has found that women are more vulnerable to the cost-of-living crisis.
 On average, working women are only 14 days away from the breadline in the event they lose their income.
 This is significantly less than the average working man, who would be able to meet their household costs for 28 days.
-The household average stands at 19 days.
+Financial resilience of the average household stands at 19 days.

 While the average working woman has comparable debts to men (£558 vs. £665), they have significantly less set aside in all their savings and investments (£1,801 vs. £3,214).
 With a daily expenditure of £90, calculations show that women would only be able to fund their household spending for two weeks with no income.
 On average, women overestimate their financial resilience, assuming they are 60 days from the breadline; this is compared to men who assume they have 90 days.